LeslieDancey/FME_Desktop_Advanced/more_user_parameters.md

 Right-click on it and choose Create User Parameter.

 A dialog will open that is already populated with a list of feature types.

+Check the box that is labelled Use Alternate Display Name.
+This provides the ability to give alternate names for each feature type.
+What we need to do is use this dialog to group together common Reader feature types under a single display name.

+Delete the entry for GarbageSchedule, as this data isn’t connected and is not needed.

+Then, match the contents of the workspace by editing the Display Names.
+They should match as follows: